 A South African Safari can come in as many forms as the number of wild animals you encounter.
 From a remote bush camp to a luxurious private stay, you can choose the experience as per your taste and pocket.
 Jamie Thom, an award-winning wildlife photographer who runs the Conservation Safari Company, says,

-“South Africa is known as ‘the world in one country’ because of its diversity.
-Here it is relatively easier to spot the ‘Big Five’ (lions, leopards, elephants, Cape buffaloes and rhinos) in the wild than other countries.
+“South Africa is known as ‘the world in one country because of its diversity.
+Here it is relatively easier to spot the ‘Big Five’ (lions, leopards, elephants, Cape buffaloes and rhinos) in the wild than in other countries.
 Unfortunately, their population is dwindling at a faster rate so it might not be possible to see them all in the future.”

 Since there are more than 600 parks and reserves, it could get overwhelming to choose one.
 For your first safari, pick either Kruger National Park or Hluhluwe-imfolozi.